Implied Probability Calculator

 The vig (or juice) is built into the odds by the sportsbook.
 This is why the implied probabilities of all outcomes in a market sum to more than 100%.
 For example, -110 on both sides of a spread has a combined implied probability of 104.76%, with the extra 4.76% representing the sportsbook’s margin.

-What are "no-vig" or "fair" odds?
+What are no-vig or fair odds?

 No-vig (or fair) odds are the true odds after removing the sportsbook’s margin.
 These represent the actual implied probability of each outcome.
 You can calculate no-vig odds using our Vig Calculator.
 Finding bets at odds better than the no-vig odds is key to profitable betting.